Victorletzelter/annealed_mcl/README.md

 ### Data preparation

-Metadata for the WJS0-mix dataset are provided.
-In order to reproduce our experiments, download the wsj0-mix dataset from the [official WSJ0 website](https://catalog.ldc.upenn.edu/LDC93S6A).
+Metadata for the WJS0-mix dataset is provided.
+To reproduce our experiments, download the wsj0-mix dataset from the [official WSJ0 website](https://catalog.ldc.upenn.edu/LDC93S6A).
 Once you have access to the WSJ0 data, you can generate the mixtures using the tools provided in [this repository](https://github.com/kaituoxu/Conv-TasNet) (see the "Usage" section in the README).
 We provide the metadata for mixtures from 2 to 5 speakers at the following [url](https://drive.google.com/drive/folders/1i4S17O5h-k5YNCtoOj53osuzgDNYH6pN?usp=sharing).
-Download the `data` folder from this url and place in the `./source_separation` folder.
+Download the `data` folder from this url and place it in the `./source_separation` folder.

 Finally, update the downloaded metadata audio path to specify the root folder of the WSJ0-mix dataset with the following command:
 ```